What are SSB’s?

 Getting in longer practice sessions and ability to give more effort into their techniques.

-Almost every time people fell, back then the machines were getting damaged.
+Almost every time people fell, their machines were getting damaged.

 Falls were basically time consuming and difficult to recover from and not to mention very costly.